 |2005||Punctilious||13/2||Saeed bin Suroor||Kerrin McEvoy|

 |2003||Islington||8/11||Sir Michael Stoute||Kieren Fallon|

 Standing as the final fillies and mares event of the British Champions Series is the Yorkshire Oaks, which takes place every August at York Racecourse.
 One of the venue’s most revered contests, it rightly takes centre stage on day two of the popular Ebor Festival.
 Part of what makes the one-and-a-half mile race so special is its rich history, one that dates all the way back to 1849.
 Its large purse certainly don’t hurt its appeal either; the total prize fund has now reached £400,000.

 The Yorkshire Oaks often sees fillies that featured in the Epsom Oaks but with an additional sprinkling of older horses.
 Unlike the British Classic, horses three and above have been able to compete in this Yorkshire based affair since 1991.
 It’s held Group 1 status ever since the present system of grading was introduced, allowing it to maintain a consistent flow of high quality female horses turning out at the Knavesmire.

 THE OAKS A SEMI-USEFUL GUIDE

-A total of 24 Epsom Oaks champions also struck gold in the Yorkshire Oaks two months later, 11 of those have been since 1970.
+A total of 25 Epsom Oaks champions also struck gold in the Yorkshire Oaks two months later, 12 of those have been since 1970.
 It’s not always a double that’s attempted but when it is, winners at Epsom generally come into the test at York fairly well-fancied.
-Love successfully won both races in 2020 but it was only the third time this century it has occurred.
+Snowfall successfully won both races in 2021, only the fourth time this century it has occurred.
 However, this was the second year in a row that an Aidan O’Brien trained horse did the double after Love won both races in 2020

 |2020||Love||Aidan O’Brien||Magnier, Tabor & Smith|